design system

 Customized Website: HTML, TailwindCSS, & AlpineJS

-For a more customized-looking website, you can use vanilla HTML, Tailwind instead of CSS & AlpineJS instead of Javascript
+For a more customized-looking website, you can use vanilla HTML, TailwindCSS instead of vanilla CSS & AlpineJS instead of vanilla Javascript

 Custom website tech stack